GentlyGuitar/NUMA-test-suite/README.md

 *Node* is frequently used in the document, more formally, a *node* is defined as an area where all memory has the same speed as seen from a particular CPU.
 A node can contain multiple CPUs.
 Caches are ignored for this definition.

 A good [overview](http://queue.acm.org/detail.cfm?id=2513149)

+## Build & Test

+`cd make/; make all`

+To make a single test case, do `make show`, where show is the test case that prints out NUMA config info in the system.

+Then `cd ../build/; ./show`.

+## Monitor & Verify